 CP Fred Enanga, press and public relations officer for the Ugandan police, said Besigye had been asked to change his route: "The police engaged with him and his campaign officials to alter the route plan, since it was not appropriate, as it would paralyze business and easily promote tension within the city and attract violence," he said.

 The election will take place on Thursday.
 The sitting president, Yoweri Museveni, has been ruling the East African country for 30 years.
 Many observers think that this election could be the closest in the country's history.
 Ahead of the final day for campaigning, all candidates had planned a full schedule of election speeches.

-that up to three people were killed in the violence.
+There are unconfirmed reports that up to three people were killed in the violence.
 A police spokesperson said one person died at Mulago Hospital after being hit by a stray bullet but authorities have not released a name.

 On Monday afternoon, Besigye's convoy approached Makerere University where he was scheduled to hold a rally.
 Thousands of supporters and students had gathered on the university's main lawn to witness the candidate's speech.
 But police forced his vehicle to stop almost a kilometer away from the university's main entrance.
 It is not uncommon for political candidates to be accompanied to rallies by throngs of supporters in cars and on motorbikes.

 The area where Besigye was stopped is called Wandegeya, one of the main intersections in the city and the location of a very popular market.
 Violence and scuffles broke out shortly after his arrival.
 Police wearing body armor fired flash bombs, tear gas and rubber bullets at supporters who rallied around their candidate, angry that the police stopped Besigye and many began throwing stones.